meilisearch/specifications/text/0034-telemetry-policies.md

 The metrics collected are non-sensitive, non-personal and do not identify an individual or a group of individuals using MeiliSearch.
 The data collected is secured and anonymized.
 We do not collect any data from the values stored in the documents.

-An email address has been created so that users can request the removal of their data.
-By providing us with the unique identifier generated for their MeiliSearch installation, we can remove the data from all the tools we describe below.
-Any questions regarding the management of the data collected should be sent to `privacy@meilisearch.com`
+We, the MeiliSearch team, provide an email address so that users can request the removal of their data: privacy@meilisearch.com.<br>
+Thanks to the unique identifier generated for their MeiliSearch installation (`Instance uuid` when launching MeiliSearch), we can remove the corresponding data from all the tools we describe below.
+Any questions regarding the management of the data collected can be sent to the email address as well.

 #### Tools